toplan/filter-manager/README.md

 # Usage

+### 1. The preparatory work

+**Used in laravel**

 To use the FilterManager Service Provider, you must register the provider when bootstrapping your Laravel application.
 There are essentially two ways to do this.

-### 1. The preparatory work

-**Used in laravel**
-create instance by laravel IOC and Provider.

 Find the providers key in config/app.php and register the FilterManger Service Provider.
 ```php